Celebrities who own unusual properties

 Johnny Depp's French village

-One of the guest homes is housed in the former village church which was carefully renovated and even features the former confessional box which is now a wardrobe.
+One of the guest homes is housed in the former village church, which was carefully renovated and even features the former confessional box, that's now a wardrobe.

 With beautiful stonework and soaring ceilings, who wouldn't want to stay in a converted church?